tomjoht/tomjoht.github.io/pages/general/advertising.md

 <figure><img src="/images/top_banner-600x292.png" alt="Top Banner Ad Space" width="600" height="292" /> <figcaption>The Top Banner ad space, which appears at the top of the site, catches the eye of most readers.</figcaption></figure>

 The top banner ad is placed in one of the most visually dominant places on the site.
+Horizontal Inline ads can be JPG, GIF, PNG, or SVG.
+Animated GIF is also allowed.

 There is only one ad in the Top Banner ad space, but it can rotate depending on the number of ads in this space.